geron700/fastmod-1.19.2/README.md

 # fastmod-1.19.2
 ## About
-A modpack that includes 1 Dalibor
+A modpack that includes one (1) Dalibor.
 ## Includes
 ### Items:
 #### Dalibor